RAGE-toolkit/Artic-nf/README.md

 ```
 Mac users may need to reset the attribute to enable the dorado basecaller execution.
 This can be done using following.
 - Download the Dorado from https://github.com/nanoporetech/dorado"
-- Locate to bin directory inside dorado folder using terminal.
+- Locate to bin directory inside dorado folder using terminal
 - Execute the below step as mentioned
 ```
 xattr -d com.apple.quarantine dorado